euzu/m3u-filter/README.md

 - `sanitize_sensitive_info` default true
 - `active_clients` default false, if set to true reverse proxy client count is printed as info log.
 - `log_level` can be set to `trace`, `debug`, `info`, `warn` and `error`.
-  You can also set module based level like `hyper_util::client::legacy::connect=error,m3u_filter=debug`
+  You can also set module based level like `hyper_util::client::legacy::connect=error,tuliprox=debug`

 `log_level` priority  CLI-Argument, Env-Var, Config, Default(`info`).